Dis-count/Distancing/Methods/Describe.md

 2. Set the Maximize time distancing as the objective function.

-Define the time distance $t_{ij}$ for each room.
+Define the time distance $t_{i}$ for each room.
 Time interval we set it as 0.5 hours.

 Define a binary variable $x_{ijk}$ for each room.
 If the room is used by (i,j) and i followed by j, then $x_{ijk} = 1$, else $x_{ijk} = 0$.